-A Tanzanian company, Lake Agro Industries, continues to clear forest within the Kafinda Game Management Area (GMA) in the Kasanka National Park buffer zone.
+Up until this ruling was made, Lake Agro Industries, a Tanzanian company, continued to clear forest within the Kafinda Game Management Area (GMA) in the Kasanka National Park buffer zone.
 The Kasanka National Park is home to the world’s most numerous mammal migration – that of the straw-coloured fruit bats.
 (For background to this story, see here).
-Since our previous report, satellite imagery shows the company has,during the last month, illegally cleared more than 80 hectares of additional, protected forest within Kafinda.
+Since our previous report, satellite imagery shows the company had, between August and September, illegally cleared more than 80 hectares of additional, protected forest within Kafinda.
 This is despite the Department of National Parks and Wildlife (DNPW) ordering them to stop all clearance in July 2021.

 For more than two years, Kasanka Trust has been working closely with DNPW to fight this illegal development that threatens the internationally important biodiversity of Kasanka National Park.
 Other government ministries, departments and regulatory authorities contacted regarding this matter include the Ministry of Agriculture, the Ministry of Lands, Zambia Environmental Management Agency (ZEMA), Zambia Water Resources Management Authority (WARMA), Central Province Administration, Office of the President, Disaster Management and Mitigation Unit (DMMU), Office of the Public Protector Zambia, Chitambo Local Council, and the District Commissioner’s Office Chitambo.